 For the ammonia network a two tiered approach is being used.
 There are currently 85 sites in the NAMN and the high spatial variability of ammonia concentrations demonstrates that this large number of sites is necessary.

-provide the main spatial and temporal patterns of NH3 across the UK.
+At 56 of these sites, an active diffusion denuder methodology using the CEH DELTA (DEnuder for Long Term Atmospheric sampling) system (where power is available) is used to provide the main spatial and temporal patterns of NH3 across the UK.
 Aerosol NH4+, a secondary product is spatially more even and is monitored at a subset of DELTA sites.
-The DELTA network is complemented by a secondary network of ALPHA (Adapted Low-cost Passive High-Absorption) samplers at a further 38 sites to assess regional and local scale variability in air NH concentrations in source regions.
+The DELTA network is complemented by a secondary network of ALPHA (Adapted Low-cost Passive High-Absorption) samplers at a further 38 sites to assess regional and local scale variability in air NH3 concentrations in source regions.
 The ALPHA sampler was designed and developed specifically for monitoring ambient concentrations of NH3 , with a detection limit of around 0.02 µg NH3 m-3 for monthly monitoring.
 To provide an ongoing validation of the ALPHA sampler, the method is calibrated against the DELTA method at 9 sites within the network.

 The following criteria were used during selection of the monitoring sites:

-1. Representative spatial coverage of the UK.
+Representative spatial coverage of the UK.

-at a 5 km x 5 km grid level, including key emission 'peaks' and
+Representative coverage in relation to predicted ammonia concentrations at a 5 km x 5 km grid level, including key emission 'peaks' and 'trough' areas.

-sources on a local level (avoiding very close proximity to local
+Immediate vicinity of ammonia sources on a local level (avoiding very close proximity to local sources, e.g. animal buildings etc.)

-4. Availability of a willing and helpful local contact.
+Availability of a willing and helpful local contact.

-5. Co-location of the sites in relation to other air quality and ecosystem monitoring information.
+Co-location of the sites in relation to other air quality and ecosystem monitoring information.

-6. Nature conservation interest of the site, particularly in relation to
+Nature conservation interest of the site, particularly in relation to plant community sensitivity to nitrogen deposition and nature reserve status.

 Different areas in the UK emit NH3 from different sources, so that the sites can be used to investigate differences between NH3 patterns according to the dominant NH3 source for an area.
 Six source types are used to classify differences: background, non-agricultural, mixed agricultural, cattle, pigs & poultry and sheep.
 Emissions of NH3 are expected to respond to changes in these different sectors, and it therefore becomes possible to look at changes in NH3 in response to sector activity as well as agricultural and environmental policies.